mkos11/venus/README.md

 $ vsce package
 ```

-The extension must then be manually installed on target in Visual Studio Code.
+The extension must then a manually installed on target in Visual Studio Code.
 This can be done from the editor UI or from the CLI with:

 ```shell